 If your baby is diagnosed with reflux, there are several things that your midwife or health visitor may suggest, such as adapting the way that you feed, hold and travel with your baby, as they can all have an effect on reflux.
 Feeding little and often might help your baby’s stomach from getting too full, while keeping them upright after a feed can help keep everything down (with a little assistance from gravity).
 It might also be suggested that you avoid dressing your baby in tight clothing around their stomach as this may have an effect.

-If you’re bottlefeeding, your midwife or health visitor might propose that you switch the formula you’re using to a formula made with a thickener, such as cornstarch or carob bean gum.
+If you’re bottlefeeding, always speak to your midwife or health visitor, they might propose that you switch the formula you’re using to a formula made with a thickener, such as cornstarch or carob bean gum.